Chesterfield County Prepares For Debby

 Extras

-Emma Mondo joined WCCB News Rising in August of 2021.
-She is the lead traffic reporter every weekday morning from 5-9am, as well as the booking producer for Rising.
+Emma Mondo joined WCCB News Rising in August of 2021 as the lead traffic reporter every weekday morning from 5-9am, as well as the booking producer for Rising.
+She is now an evening reporter for the News at 10 on WCCB.

 She grew up moving across the country with her military family, and ended up in Charlotte when she was in the 4th grade.
 She knew from an early age she wanted to pursue journalism, being a part of school news teams all throughout grade school and college.